• Skip to primary navigation

 • Dried Dill – This herb is the powerhouse behind a classic ranch dressing taste.
 Don’t skip or substitute it if you can help it!

-• Salt and Pepper - These two stables work to enhance the other flavors in the ranch.
+• Salt and Pepper – These two staples work to enhance the other flavors in the ranch.

 Top down view of a garden fresh salad, topped with grilled chicken, pecans, cucumbers, figs, and homemade ranch dressing

-I took this photo in my mother-in-law's old kitchen, which had very little light.
-But I couldn't resist sharing a photo of this delicious salad!
+I took this photo in my mother-in-law’s old kitchen, which had very little light.
+But I couldn’t resist sharing a photo of this beautiful salad topped with my homemade ranch dressing!

 My favorite summer salad with homemade ranch: